MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 ## Exercise scenario

 You're a software developer working for a consulting firm.
 Your clients need help with resolving secret scanning alerts in their GitHub repositories.
-You need to ensure that all alerts are addressed and closed.
+You need to use GitHub Secret Scanning, Push Protection, and GitHub Copilot to eliminate hard-coded secrets.
 You use Visual Studio Code as your development environment and GitHub Copilot to assist with development tasks.
 You're assigned to the following legacy app:

-- ContosoOrderProcessor: A legacy e-commerce order processing workflow, including customer validation, payment processing, email notifications, and database operations.
-The code contains (intentionally) exposed secrets that demonstrate common security vulnerabilities: hard-coded database connection strings with embedded credentials, payment provider API keys (Stripe, PayPal), email service credentials (SendGrid), and cloud infrastructure access keys (AWS, Azure Storage).
+- ContosoOrderProcessor: A legacy e-commerce order processing workflow that includes customer validation, payment processing, email notifications, and database operations.
+The code contains hard-coded secrets that need to be managed in a secure manner.

+The ContosoOrderProcessor repository demonstrates common security vulnerabilities.
+Hard-coded secrets are included intentionally for training purposes.

 This exercise includes the following tasks: